Dr-Jon3sy/notes/documenting.md

 If you want it on your Windows machine [github has a good guide](https://github.com/git-guides/install-git) as does [The Official Git Book](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)...which you should read once a year, just on general principle.

 The important thing to do is SET UP YOUR GIT TO USE SSH.
+There are a lot of reasons for this - security, etc, but the most important one is that you don't have to keep typing in your username and password, making it more likely for you to, you know, actually use git.

+### System Internals

+Published by Russinovich, a collection of tools that, as it says on the tin, provide insight into the Internals of the windows operating system.
+Became famous for process monitor and process explorer, but the entirity of the suite is really valuable.
+Disk2vhd converts your OS in to a bootable VM image, which is nice.